Industrial Rubber Goods Industrial Rubber Goods

-The isoprene rubber is very much like natural rubber but made artificially or synthetically.
-The chemical name of this rubber is synthetic cis-polyisoprene.
+The isoprene rubber (or IR rubber) is very much like natural rubber but made artificially or synthetically.
+The chemical name of isoprene rubber is synthetic cis-polyisoprene.
 Essentially similar to natural rubber in properties, this rubber may be somewhat weaker because it is not 100% the cis-isomer.
 This rubber is used in the same type of products as natural rubber.

 Properties of Isoprene Rubber